 We have decided to carry out a stakeholder engagement process again in 2020, aimed at reviewing the materiality matrix of the Consolidated Non-Financial Statement (CNFS).
 The main reason that led us to review the issues to include in the long list submitted for voting was the new socio-economic scenario linked to the Covid-19 health emergency, and Creval’s progressive and significant interest in sustainability in the form of the most important “topics” for the company and for its stakeholders.
 The selection of items, discussions with the main Data Owners to share the proposals entered into the long list and the consequent preparation of the questionnaire - sent to over 45,000 stakeholders - were handled by the Sustainability Team (Corporate Identity, Communications, Marketing & Sustainability Area).
 The selection of issues proposed for voting covered five areas of reporting as per Law Decree 254/2016 (environment, company, personnel, human rights and corruption) and also considered current issues identified as new challenges from European and international Authorities - with particular but not exclusive reference to ESG (environmental, social and governance) risks.
 The questionnaire, sent via personalised e-mail in November through a specifically selected online platform, permitted the selection of five issues considered to be a priority on a scale of value from 1 to 5.

 MATERIALITY MATRIX FOR STAKEHOLDERS

-The project was presented to the Risk Committee and shared with the Board of Directors.
-In line with the Group Policy referred to in the Methodological Note, the matrix was approved by the Managing Director.
+The matrix was presented to the Risk Committee.
+In line with the Group Policy indicated in the Methodological note, the matrix was validated by the CEO.